microsoft/LightGBM/docs/GPU-Windows.rst

    :align: center
    :target: ./_static/images/screenshot-git-for-windows.png

-Then, click on the big Download button, you can't miss it.

 Now, we can fetch LightGBM repository for GitHub.
 Run Git Bash and the following command:

 ::